-Table 2 shows the coefficients of Cox regressions modelling the probability to move to the next parity conditionally on having one to nine children.
+Table 2 shows the coefficients of Cox regressions modelling the probability to move to the next parity conditionally on having one to nine children, using the husband's occupation to classify the couples into the social groups.
 We stop the estimation at P(10|9) because after parity ten the sample size becomes too small.
-Here we see that the upper classes have higher probabilities to have an additional child, in particular when they already have three.7
+Here we see that the upper classes have higher probabilities to have an additional child, in particular when they already have three.10

-Table B.2 in Appendix shows the predicted parity progression ratios for various social groups from the regressions of Table 2 assuming average levels for parish and time period dummies.
+Table B.2 shows the predicted parity progression ratios for various social groups from the regressions of Table 2 assuming average levels for parish and time period dummies.
 Lower parity progression ratios across the parities will produce a lower gross fertility rate for the social group.
-Thus, at first glance there appears to be a social gradient with richer groups having higher fertility.
-Following Henry (1953, chapter 14) and Feeney (1986), these parity progression ratios can be used to calculate the completed fertility using the following formula:
+Thus, at first glance there appears to be a social gradient with richer groups